 History of Excellence and Caring

-The Nebraska Medical Center's Neonatal Intensive Care Unit (NICU) has been providing specialized care to premature and high risk newborns and their families, both statewide and from across the country since 1968.
+Nebraska Medicine's Neonatal Intensive Care Unit (NICU) has been providing specialized care to premature and high risk newborns and their families, both statewide and from across the country since 1968.
 Caring and compassionate care coupled with cutting edge expertise in all facets of neonatal medicine, provide our patients and their families the special support that they need.

 The NICU serves as a major regional facility that provides expert services for the most critical of babies.
 These services include Nitric Oxide, High Frequency Oscillating Ventilation (HFOV) , and Neonatal Transport.
 And the NICU has the only Neonatal ECMO program in the state of Nebraska.

 Patients and referring physicians have immediate access to board certified neonatologists.
 These are physicians who specialize in the diagnosis and treatment of premature infants and critically ill newborns.
 Other pediatric subspecialties that are available to the NICU are: